Gothenburg Roller Derby

-Gothenburg Roller Derby (GBGRD) is a women's flat track roller derby league based in Gothenburg in Sweden.
+Gothenburg Roller Derby (GBGRD) is a women's flat-track roller derby league based in Gothenburg Sweden.
 Founded in 2009, the league consists of one travel team- Aqwarriors - and close to 100 members, and is a member of the Women's Flat Track Derby Association (WFTDA).

 History

 The league was founded in 2009.
 In July 2013, it hosted the roller derby section of the SM-veckan national sporting competition, taking fourth place in the Swedish championships.

 In April 2013, Gothenburg was accepted as a member of the Women's Flat Track Derby Association Apprentice Program.
 Gothenburg became a full member of the WFTDA in March 2015.

 In July 2014, GBGRD again reached the semifinals in the Swedish championships in roller derby.